ABV-Hub/seismiqb/README.md

 # Seismiqb

-`seismiqb` is a framework for deep learning research on 3d-cubes of seismic data.
-It allows to
+`seismiqb` is a framework for deep learning research on seismic data including pre-stack and post-stack `SEG-Y`s, horizons and other seismic geobodies.
+The framework allows to

 * `sample` and `load` crops of `SEG-Y` cubes for training neural networks
-* convert `SEG-Y` cubes to `HDF5`-format for even faster `load`
+* convert `SEG-Y` cubes to `HDF5`-format for lighting fast `load` - 10x faster compared to `SEG-Y`
-* `create_masks` of different types from horizon labels for segmenting horizons, facies and other seismic bodies
-* build augmentation pipelines using custom augmentations for seismic data as well as `rotate`, `noise` and `elastic_transform`
+* build augmentation pipelines using custom augmentations for seismic data, including `hilbert`-transform and bandpass filtering, as well as classic `rotate`, `noise`, `elastic_transform` and `cutout`
 * segment horizons and interlayers using [`UNet`](https://arxiv.org/abs/1505.04597) and [`Tiramisu`](https://arxiv.org/abs/1611.09326)
 * extend horizons from a couple of seismic `ilines` in spirit of classic autocorrelation tools but with deep learning
 * convert predicted masks into horizons for convenient validation by geophysicists

+The application of the framework is not limited to deep learning.
+One can use it just fine to

+* build quality-maps of seismic data
+* perform automatic QC of seismic horizons without human involvement, using the range of correlation-based metrics
+* conveniently gather all sorts of seismic data statistics, including amplitude and phase distributions for fast evaluation and comparison

 ## Installation